Last updated on September 20th, 2023 at 05:55 am

 Lunch at Restaurant Auvergne de Savièse

-For lunch, we, of course, wanted to eat some delicious cheese dishes.
+Of course, we wanted to eat some delicious cheese dishes for lunch.
 You’ll find that eating in Switzerland is pricey, but the food is delicious.
-We ate at “Restaurant Auvergne de Savièse” and had a fantastic time; the place is cute, the staff very friendly and gave us tips, and the food was delicious.
+We ate at “Restaurant Auvergne de Savièse” and had a fantastic time; the place is cute, the staff is very friendly and gave us tips, and the food is delicious.

 After lunch, we walked more and decided to take a break and return to our hostel before exploring more of the city.